 There can be a lot of math involved when you want to calculate the volume of your baking pans.
 To make matters worse, some of the math is not so obvious when you realize that, for some types of cake pans, the sides of pans aren't vertical, but rather angled, meaning your round cake pan is actually a truncated cone, which comes with a different formula for calculating volume than the volume of a cylinder.

 For this reason, I recommend letting go of your calculator and using a different method.
+You can also invest in this recipe scaling calculator workbook which is a set of spreadsheet that does the math for you, calculating pan volumes among other things.

 Use your kitchen scale